drojaazu/suddendesu/content/entry/rayforce-debug-menus/index.md

 These options are all fundamentally the same in appearance: a column of hex values on the left side of the screen.
 As their names imply, they are related to the enemies on screen.
 The first option, "ENE ENTRY," seems to be the ID of each type of enemy on screen, but it is unclear what the rest represent exactly.
 I leave that research to the hardcore fans of the game.

-# Gameplay Debug Menu - Details & Cheat
+# Gameplay Debug Menu - Technical

 Getting this menu working took some creative thinking.